 1. Jóla Gull 5,4%, International Amber lager, 8/10 points.

 First Christmas beer is an old classic on the market, coming from a big brewery.
-Christmas "Jóla Gull" is ruby-coloured, clear beer with an off white head.
-It has warming aromas of clean caramel, caramel-nutty flavour and it is a crisp lager with long, a little bit metallic edge and burned sugar aftertaste.
+Christmas "Jóla Gull" is a ruby-colored, clear beer with an off white head.
+It has warming aromas of clean caramel, caramel-nutty flavor and it is a crisp lager with long, a little bit metallic edge and burned sugar aftertaste.
 Despite this, Jóla Gull is a beer with smooth drinkability.

 2. Thule Jólabjór 5,4%, Amber lager, 5/10 points.